jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 Things that do work are ethernet, USB, serial console, SD card and eMMC.
 These are the only subsystems I have looked at.

-I had this board sitting in a drawer for a year and my only intended use now is as a [Mender][mender] client running headless.
+I had this board sitting in a drawer for a year and my only intended use now is as a [Mender][mender] client running a Syntro application (headless, Qt5, streaming USB camera).
 I probably won't look into the HDMI issue until I need it.

 ### System Info

 The Yocto version is **2.4**, the `[rocko]` branch.

-The default kernel is **4.15** 64-bit.
+The default kernel is **4.14.40** 64-bit.
+There is a 4.16 recipe, but it has issues that I need time to dig into.

 The only dtb built is **meson-gxbb-odroidc2.dtb**.